sophie13579/study-pet/README.md

-# pet-study-buddy #
+# study-pet #
 Hello!
-This is the repository for the Pet Study Buddy.
+This is the repository for the Study Pet chrome extension.